lcolladotor/derfinder/README.md

 # Citation

-Below is the citation output from using `citation("derfinder2")` in R.
+Below is the citation output from using `citation("derfinder2")` in R. Please run this yourself to check for any updates on how to cite __derfinder2__.

 ---